buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Uncommon; **Cost:** 400 gp

 this milky-white, viscous **substance** can form a permanent adhesive bond between any two objects.
 It must be stored in a jar or flask that has been coated inside with oil of slipperiness.
-When found, it contains 1d6 + 1 ounces.
-One ounce of the glue can cover a 1-meter square surface.
+When found, it contains 30--210 grams.
+Thirty grams of the glue can cover a 1-square-meter surface.
 The glue takes 1 minute to set.
 Once it has done so, the bond it creates can be broken only by the universal solvent or oil of etherealness, or with a wish spell.

 ### Necklace of Prayer Beads